Preparing for a Child Custody Hearing in New Jersey

 Materials to Prepare for Family Court

-They are not bringing anything to court that is independent of what has already been prepared and submitted by the attorney.
+No one can bring anything to court independent of what has already been prepared and submitted by the attorney.
 All exhibits and information should be given to the court and must be made available to the other party and their attorney via the discovery process.
-Getting these documents ready for court is part of preparing for a child custody hearing in New Jersey and a party should not bring anything to court unless their attorney advises them to.
+In New Jersey, getting these documents ready for court is part of preparing for a child custody hearing and a party should not bring anything to court unless their attorney advises them to.

 Witnesses in Custody Hearings

-If there are custody evaluators or mental health professionals who can help the case, they may be called expert witnesses and the attorney would put them on the stand and question them to establish what is in the child’s best interest to the judge.
+If there are custody evaluators or mental health professionals who can help the case, they may be called expert witnesses.
+The attorney would put them on the stand and question them to establish what is in the child’s best interest to the judge.
 Sometimes, there are also fact witnesses who have observed the parent with the child such as a teacher or relative.
 These are considered lay witnesses as opposed to potential expert witnesses such as mental health professionals.

 Factors Judges Consider When Making Custody Decisions

 In custody trials, judges will consider many factors when determining the best interests of the child.
-Part of preparing for child custody hearings for an attorney is getting ready to question witnesses in order to present the evidence.
+Part of how a New Jersey attorney prepares for child custody hearings is getting ready to question witnesses in order to present the evidence.
 Sometimes, if the judge has additional questions or needs clarification, they may ask questions themselves.
 There are many other factors that will impact the outcome of this trial.

 Financial status does not generally have a large effect on custody hearings unless one party cannot provide for the child.
 If one party is better able to provide not only psychologically but also financially for the child to give them a better life, that certainly could have an impact.
 Gathering financial paperwork to prove the ability to provide for a child as a primary custodian is yet another way to prepare for a New Jersey custody hearing.